 If your goal is to increase outrage, feel free to participate.
 If you want to calm the outrage, you must consider other options.
 “When you’re trying to diminish people’s outrage,” Sandman says, “exaggeration backfires.
 It follows that well-fought controversies are battles between the outrage-increasing extreme and the outrage-reducing middle (2002, February 21).”
 Organizations too often fall into the trap of treating a risk controversy as if is a typical marketing battlefield, taking the extreme position that the company is innocent and all stakeholder concerns are preposterous.
 It is the sort of argument that may work in a criminal or civil trial, but is doomed to fail in a dispute with outraged stakeholders.

-In any risk controversy where one argument says that a given hazard is “terribly dangerous” and another argument says that the same hazard is “perfectly safe,” Sandman says (1998 link is to a PDF file), “terribly dangerous” will always win.
+In any risk controversy where one argument says that a given hazard is “terribly dangerous” and another argument says that the same hazard is “perfectly safe,” Sandman says (1998 ), “terribly dangerous” will always win.
 A corporation cannot win a battle of black vs. white, he says, but it can survive a battle of gray areas.
 Thus, the company’s strategy should be to move the conversation toward the gray areas and away from the extremes.
 The better strategy is to argue the hazard is at least potentially dangerous, and the organization is uncertain about its culpability, but is more than willing to work with stakeholders and their representatives to assuage their outrage.
 The organization should occupy this middle ground even if it is utterly innocent of all of the charges brought against it.
 In any risk controversy, the middle ground is the safer ground.
-“Remember that no matter how wrong the outraged public might be about the hazard, it is almost by definition right about the outrage,” Sandman says (1993 link is to a PDF file).
+“Remember that no matter how wrong the outraged public might be about the hazard, it is almost by definition right about the outrage,” Sandman says (1993 ).
 “Outraged people are not outraged for no reason.
 Finding the reasons for the outrage and taking them seriously is not ‘giving in.’
 It is being honest and responsive.
 Remember, too, that the goal of risk communication is not to ‘win’ a war with the public.
 It’s your public, and in a real sense you can never win a war with it.
 Your goal is to negotiate a truce and then build a peace.”

 Susskind and Field (1996) concur: “Efforts to vilify the ‘other side’ only encourage ‘them’ to vilify you, escalating the conflict.”
 The more prudent approach is to occupy the middle ground until we gather enough facts to support some reasonable conclusions.
 Then we should respond quickly, decisively and honorably.
 When it comes to surviving a public dispute, crisis consultant James E. Lukaszewski says, “Honorable action on the ground is always the crucial ingredient (2015).”